 For 2020, the Bee will award up to 18 financial aid packages to pay a majority of the RSVBee expense for qualified families.
 The aid will include:

 - a hotel room for six nights during Bee Week

 Parents who receive financial aid for their child will be responsible for any additional travel expenses to the competition, which is held at the Gaylord National Resort and Convention Center.

 Parents can apply for financial aid after receiving an RSVBee invitation.
 Children who qualify for free or reduced-price lunch are eligible for financial help.
+It is available only for students living in the U.S. (50 states).
 The Bee will verify financial aid applications and award aid on a first-come, first-served basis.